hari2595/PAYROLL/README.md

 # PAYROLL
 Exploratory data analysis made on Los Angeles city government employee payroll dataset.
+Source: https://www.kaggle.com/datasets/dsfelix/employees-payroll-in-los-angeles
 Initial cleaning:
 * First, we import all the required libraries.
 * Then we load the data into a data frame called DF.